-I love the role I get to play in leading 7th grade girls in a discipleship small group every Sunday night.
-It has been a blessing to see the girls growing so passionate about their faith life.
+I love the role I get to play in leading my 11th-grade girls in a discipleship small group every Sunday night.
+(I've been with them since they were in 7th grade.)
+It's been a blessing to see the girls growing so passionate about their faith life.
 Having run groups for years in a clinical setting as a licensed counselor, many of the characteristics of running a successful discipleship group are quite similar.

 Yet, there are some that are unique to leading students in meaningful spiritual growth.